Coagulation kinetics beyond mean field theory using an optimised Poisson representation: Numerical approach

 \subsection{Optimised gauge}

-Nevertheless, the choices available to us in the gauging procedure, or equivalently the freedom to shift the probability measure according to the Cameron-Martin-Girsanov formula, allow us to optimise the quality of the numerical estimates of $\langle\phi\rangle$.
-Consider a new gauge function labelled by the real variable $R$:
+Nevertheless, the choice available to us in the gauging procedure, or equivalently the freedom to shift the probability measure according to the Cameron-Martin-Girsanov formula (see Appendix \ref{sec:Equivalence-of-Drummond}), allows us to optimise the quality of the numerical estimates of $\langle\phi\rangle$.
+Consider a new gauge function containing the real variable $R$:

 which differs from Eq. (\ref{eq:172}) by an imaginary constant.
 It leads to the SDEs

 and